 To overcome this potential problem, you should always use the Exactly setting for Line Spacing, and then specify a point size for the spacing.
 A good rule of thumb is to make the line spacing 120% of the font you are using in the paragraph.
 Thus, if you are using 10-point Times New Roman, then you would set line spacing at exactly 12 points.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (8657) applies to Microsoft Word 2007, 2010, and 2013.
+This tip (8657) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Making All Lines in a Paragraph the Same Height.

 Author Bio